zGraund/CreateReAutomated/README.md

-# Create Re-Automated
+# Create ReAutomated

 A Create addon for Minecraft 1.21.1 (NeoForge).
 Partial port of [Create Automated](https://github.com/kotakotik22/Create-Automated) by kotakotik22.

-Adds ore nodes to the world from which resources can be extracted using an Extractor machine with drills.
+Adds ore nodes to the world from which resources can be extracted using an Extractor.

 ## For Modpack Creators

 ### Custom Recipes via Datapack

 Extracting recipes can be customized with JSON datapacks.

 Example:

 ```json
 {